junfanz1/junfanz1.github.io/_posts/2019-9-2-Quant-Essentials-Takeaways.md

 $$\frac{df_i}{f_j} = \mu_j dt + \sigma_t dW_t^{(j)}$$

-Vol $\sigma_j$ price the caplet on $j$-th forward rate correctly.
+Vol $$\sigma_j$$ price the caplet on $j$-th forward rate correctly.
 So calibration to the current yield curve and at-the-money caplet market is automatic as model is consistent with Black's formula.

-The set of attainable yield curves is high dimensional, depending on the chosen dimension of Brownian motion $W_t$, which makes market models more suited to exotic products.
+The set of attainable yield curves is high dimensional, depending on the chosen dimension of Brownian motion $$W_t$$, which makes market models more suited to exotic products.
 Due to high dimensionality, market model must be implemented using Monte Carlo.

 ## Markov Functional Models

 __Def__: To incorporate some good features of both short rate models and market models.
-We have market rates and instruments as a function of a low-dimensional Markov process $x$ where
+We have market rates and instruments as a function of a low-dimensional Markov process $$x$$ where

 $$dx(t) = \lambda(t) dW_t$$